-Contributed services recognized comprise professional services from attorneys advising City Year on various administrative legal matters in fiscal 2022 and 2021.
-Additional services of transportation and consulting were provided in fiscal 2021.
+Contributed services recognized comprise professional services from attorneys advising City Year on various administrative legal matters in fiscal 2023 and 2022.
 Contributed services are valued and are reported at the estimated fair value in the financial statements based on current rates for similar services.